Mjuliet/MarketPeak_Ecommerce/README.md

   **Step 1:** Developing New Features and Fixes.

   a.
-Creat a Development Branch:Begin your development work by creating a seperate branch.
+Create a Development Branch: Begin your development work by creating a seperate branch.
 This isolates new features and bug fixes from the stable version of your website.

     To start, exit from your instance, in order to navigate to your main branch.